preloader logo

 • View text

-Building from 1690.
-A unique place.
 A space for art, culture and gastronomy.
-A quiet place.

 César Manrique included the Ico Palace in his book "Lanzarote, unpublished architecture", (1973), as a reference of the traditional architecture of the island.